ivmarkov/edge-net/edge-mqtt/README.md

 **NOTE**: Needs STD!

-The plan for the future is to retire this crate in favor of []() once the latter gets MQTT 3.1 compatibility, and implements a more ergonomic API where sending can be done independently from receiving MQTT messages.
+The plan for the future is to retire this crate in favor of [rust-mqtt](https://github.com/obabec/rust-mqtt) once the latter gets MQTT 3.1 compatibility, and implements a more ergonomic API where sending can be done independently from receiving MQTT messages.

-... or implement a true `no_std` no-alloc alternative - just like all other `edge-*` crates - if "" does not see further development.
+... or implement a true `no_std` no-alloc alternative - just like all other `edge-*` crates - if `rust-mqtt` does not see further development.

 ## Example